 - Educare New Orleans works with a research team from Tulane University to collect data that strengthens our program.

-- Parents receive communication about their child’s progress
+- Parents receive on going communication about their child’s progress.

 High minimum staff qualifications: